AsTimeGoesBy111/ALS_Progression/README.md

 ## I. Overview
 Features include Static Feature (sex, age) and Dynamic Feature(Sodium concentration change over time).<br>
 Our target variable Progression Rate is also dynamic (Delta Health score/Delta time). <br>
-Clinically Progression Rate (PR) is very important feature for ALS patients, so our purpose here is to predict PR based on available patient features.<br>
 In the whole analysis, we applied Pandas Dataframe and grouped all noisy data by patients.